-While you may have heard the superstition that ladybugs bring good luck, they don’t seem to have any weather predicting ability.
+While you may have heard the superstition that ladybugs bring good luck, they don’t seem to have any winter weather-predicting ability.
 There is no significance between the number of ladybugs and the upcoming winter forecast.
-Fall infestations of these beetles is more a sign of winter’s approach.
+Fall infestations of these beetles are more a sign of winter’s approach.
 As the temperatures begin to cool, these bugs love when a sunny day beckons to them to come out and soak up the rays.
 If it’s a warm autumn day, you may see tons of ladybugs on the sunniest side of your house.

 Is it an Asian Lady Beetle or the American Ladybug?

 Both look a lot alike and behave the same.
 There are a few ways to tell them apart:

 Asian Lady Beetle: Has a very distinctive white “W” shape on its pronotum (the area between the head and body) Their bodies are usually orange or yellowish with black spots.

 American Ladybug: Has a shiny black pronotum (the area between the head and body) with two tiny white circles.
 Bodies are a dark red with black spots.

 Tell us: What are you seeing?
 Any “infestations” this fall?